Unicon/shib-cas-authn/README.md

 Handling REFEDS MFA Profile
 ---------------------------------------------------------------

-Note: This feature is only available, starting with version `3.2.4`.

 The plugin has native support for [REFEDS MFA profile](https://refeds.org/profile/mfa).
 The requested authentication context class that is `https://refeds.org/profile/mfa` is passed along from the Shibboleth IdP over to this plugin and is then translated to a multifactor authentication strategy supported by and configured CAS (i.e. Duo Security).
 The CAS server is notified of the required authentication method via a special `authn_method` parameter by default.
 Once a service ticket is issued and plugin begins to